terminaldweller/milla/README.md

 #### clientCertPath

-The path to the client certificate to use for SASL external authentication.
+The path to the client certificate to use for client cert authentication.

 #### serverPass